 Best places to Stand Up Paddleboard in Bend, Oregon

-Looking for something new to do while visiting our Bend hotel?
+Looking for something new to do while visiting our Bend?
 Why not try stand up paddleboarding (SUP).

 Once spring arrives the SUP opportunities burst wide open.
 A short drive up Cascade Lakes Highway just a few miles past Mt.
 Bachelor spring-fed Sparks Lake beckons.
 The early morning glassiness is often joined by consistent light breezes by afternoon.
-We had the unique opportunity to bring hand-screened sarongs designed by local artist, Cristina Acosta, with us one sunny day.
-The light cloth captured just enough wind to power us across the lake accompanied by the lapping of water on our boards.
+The light wind powered us across the lake accompanied by the lapping of water on our boards.
 With views of rugged volcanic rock, snow capped South Sister and the rugged forested shoreline the experience is one you will certainly enjoy trying for yourself.
 For the bold - why not try "boardpacking?"
-Simply load your backpacking gear into a dry bag, lash it to your SUP board and take off to any of dozens of beach and rocky cliff campsites around Sparks Lake.
+Simply load your backpacking gear into a dry bag, lash it to your SUP board and take off to any of dozens of beach and rocky campsites around Sparks Lake.
 Full moon nights and blazing sunsets will be your reward.

 Not far from town to the south is Fall River, a beautiful spring-fed stream flowing through rolling pine forest.
 Clear and cold, it springs full-blown from the ground about 2 miles northwest of Pringle Falls and winds its way northeast to join the Deschutes River.
 The photo below was taken by Dennis Oliphant of Sun Country Tours one crisp, sunny day last fall.
 While the wetlands, grasses and forest provide eye-candy views most of the year, the palette steps up to awesome as late September through October blossom.